kbornema/libxbrRunner/readme.md

 The program is supposed to be used as a command line program.
 I included some .bat files to convert all given *.png files of the given input folder to a given output folder (windows only).
-NOTE: currently it will try to convert ALL files of the folder, regardless if they are actual .png files

 Most of the source code is a combination of different sources (see below).
 I added main.cpp and a CMakeLists.txt.